abw/badger-codecs-js/README.md

 const decoded = myCodec.decode(encoded);
 ```

-The only thing that need to change is the line that selects the codec.
+The only thing that needs to change is the line that selects the codec.

 A typical example of use is where you have a function that expects to be
 passed a data file.
 You can look at the file extension so see if it's